 Psychiatric facilities must abide by each of the duties described above to better protect their patients.
 The leadership and administration of these facilities must also make efforts to advocate for better funding for the facility.
 By receiving more money, facilities can improve their hiring practices and prevent understaffing, which often allows abuse to go unnoticed or underreported.
 With more funding, facilities can also hire more people to better supervise the facilities and implement better security measures, which will have a high impact on inpatient safety.

 Further, the facilities must adequately train employees and staff.
-Again, training procedures must be in place for employees to understand the prevalence of sexual abuse in mental health facilities, prevent the abuse, and help victims who have been abused.
+Again, training procedures must be in place for employees to understand the prevalence of sexual abuse in mental health facilities, prevent the abuse, and help sexual abuse victims.

 What should I do if I was sexually abused while in a psychiatric treatment facility?

-The good news is that if you or a loved one was sexually abused while in a psychiatric treatment facility, you have legal rights to help you obtain justice against your abuser and the institution that allowed the abuse to happen.
+If you or a loved one suffered from sexual abuse by psychiatrists, staff, or others while in a psychiatric treatment facility, you have legal rights to help you obtain justice against your abuser and the institution that allowed the abuse to happen.

 The first and most crucial step is to ensure that you are safe.
 Receive any medical attention that you might need to make sure that you are healthy and to have any injuries looked at.
 Also, sexual abuse treatment centers can help you recover from any emotional trauma associated with the experiences.